SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

-Consequently, as $\lambda$ approaches $\lambda_c$, the probability of an outbreak also converges to 0.
+Consequently, as $\lambda$ approaches $\lambda_c$, the probability of a major outbreak also converges to 0.
 The authors there also used numerical experiments to discover that for certain parameters the phase transition for final epidemic size is discontinuous.
 See Figure \ref{fig:ctvaryrho}.

-Britton et al. introduced the SIR-$\omega$ model in \cite{BJS}.
-Ball and Britton \cite{BB} analyzed the SIR-$\omega$ model on an \ER($n$,$\mu/n$) graph using a novel construction that couples the graph and the epidemic.
+SIR-$\omega$ model is introduced the in \cite{MR3571300}. \cite{MR4456028} analyzed the SIR-$\omega$ model on an \ER($n$,$\mu/n$) graph using a novel construction that couples the graph and the epidemic.
 We will explain the construction in Section \ref{s:construct}.
 Using this construction, they proved the convergence of $\mathbf{X}^{(n)}(t)/n$ to a system of ODEs over any finite time horizon.
-Specifically, let $\mathbf{x}(t)=(s(t),i(t),i_E(t),w(t))$ be the solution of the following system of equations
+Specifically, let $\mathbf{x}(t)=(s(t),i(t),i_E(t),w(t))$ be the solution of the following system of equations: